gigirassy/testingapollo/content/services.md

 *   [SafeTwitch](https://twitch.blitzw.in): A Twitch frontend without tracking!
 *   [Binternet](https://pin.blitzw.in): Browse the unhinged world of Pinterest without tracking!
 *   [Quetre](https://q.blitzw.in): Browse bad opinions on Quetre without tracking!

-### Not-Publicly Linked Services

-*   Invidious: This is hosted on a different VPS than what I normally use, one that hasn't been blocked yet.
-To prevent people from abusing it to the point where the VPS is blocked, you'll have to email me for the link. nune\[.at.\]imap\[.dot.\]fi .
-Doesn't have to be formal, you can just put something like "Can I has Invidious" in the subject with a cute cat pic attached and I'll send it to you.
-Alias will not be replied to.
-I won't care about what you watch.
-If you don't want to contact me, use LightTube instead.
+*   [Rat Ain't Tieba](https://rat.blitzw.in): Chinese language frontend to Baidu Tieba that loads way faster, making it useful for when you'd like to browse it with translation.

 ### Specs:

 * SearXNG uses a Hetzner VPS located in Finland that costs $3.29 euro a month.
 Specs are: 2VCPU, 4GB RAM, 40GB space.
 * IT Tools is hosted on Vercel at no cost to me.
-* My file server, Lighttube, Binternet, Cobalt, and Etherpad instances run on a Webdock KVM VPS with minimal specs.
+* My file server, Binternet, Cobalt, RAT, and Etherpad instances run on a Webdock KVM VPS with minimal specs.
 * Anything else uses a WebDock KVM Virtual Machine-based VPS, located in Denmark, with about 12GB of RAM, running on 4 threads and 80GB of space, costing $13.00 USD a month.

 ### Donations